Disjointness of M\"{o}bius from asymptotically periodic functions: Disjointness of M o bius from rigid dynamical systems

 Then, for any increasing sequence $\{h_{j}\}_{j=1}^{\infty}$ of positive integers,

 It is not hard to check that for any $g\in \mathcal{F}$,

-Hence by Theorem \ref{comparison result}, we obtain the claim in this corollary. \end{proof} \begin{remark} {\rm By a similar argument to the proof of the above theorem, we have, for a given $\delta>0$ and $1\leq l\leq h_{j}=n_{j}^{\delta}$ with $j$ sufficiently large,
+Hence by Theorem \ref{comparison result}, we obtain the claim in this corollary. \end{proof} \begin{remark} {\rm In the following, we explain that for any $\pi_{i}$, $i=0,1,\ldots$, in the above dense set $\mathcal{F}$ of $C(X)$, there is no sequence $\{n_{j}\}_{j=1}^{\infty}$ satisfying BPV and PR rigidity in Theorem \ref{polynomial rigidity}.